-Seconded by the Honourable Member, Tingika Elikana
+Seconded by the Honourable Member Tingika Elikana

-MR T. ELIKANA: Just to expand Mr Deputy Speaker, I think it is more appropriate, and to expedite matters in this Honourable House, that we deal with both matters when it comes to the voting side of it.
+MR T. ELIKANA: Just to expand Mr Deputy Speaker, I think it's more appropriate and to expedite matters in this Honourable House that we deal with both matters when it comes to the voting side of it.
 I don't think there will be any objections by anybody to this.